federicobiagi/federicobiagi/README.md

 - 👋 Hi, I’m @federicobiagi
-- 👀 I’m interested in Computer Vision, Machine Learning algorithms
+- 👀 I’m interested in Computer Vision, Machine Learning and AI applied to Robotics
-- 🌱 I’m currently learning AI related topics and subjects in the related Master Degree in Modena and Reggio Emilia University
+- 🌱 I graduated with maximum score in the Master Degree of Computer Science in the University of Modena and Reggio Emilia
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: federico.biagi98@gmail.com

 <!---
 federicobiagi/federicobiagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.